ktrappe/daisy/README.md

 Contact: kathrin.trappe@fu-berlin.de

 ## Installing Daisy
-Daisy needs to have Python installed with a version supporting `subprocess32`.
+Daisy needs to have Python installed, either with a version supporting `subprocess32` (>v3.2) or with the package `subprocess32` installed additionally.
 The easiest way to get Daisy is to download **daisy.py** and the script **hgt_eval.py** and place both scripts in your `~/bin/` directory.